 Some dogs have excessive reactions when they are in some situations: they are terrified and fear for their life.
-These dogs are defined as “reactive”: They do not feel safe and they react by showing aggressive behaviors to make the threatening person (or dog, or car, or etc.) go away or by running away.
+These dogs are defined as “reactive”.
+They do not feel safe and they react by showing aggressive behaviors to make the threatening person (or dog, or car) go away or by running away.
 The typical fight or flight dilemma.
-When the dog is leashed, he can feel trapped and unable to run away, hence why dogs on leash are usually more reactive.
+When the dog is leashed, it can feel trapped and unable to run away, hence why dogs on leash are usually more reactive.

 Most current reactivity problems come from a lack of socialisation.
-Socializing a dog is important so that he can learn that new things or situations are not dangerous and then be able to develop the right skills to adapt to any situation without feeling scared.
-Some periods are more critics for socialisation: Puppies and teenage dogs go through phases when they revaluate themselves, are more insecure and therefore more prone to fearful reactions.
+Socializing a dog is important so that it can learn that new things or situations are not dangerous and then be able to develop the right skills to adapt to any situation without feeling scared.
+Some periods are more critics for socialisation: puppies and teenage dogs go through phases when they revaluate themselves, are more insecure and therefore more prone to fearful reactions.

 Never move beyond your dog’s ability to cope with the stressful element.
 If you move too close and your dog begins to bark, then you are reinforcing the wrong behavior.
-If this happens, then move away from the threat and reward your dog once he resumes to his calmer self.
-The timing of the treat and reward is very important: You want to reward the action of not reacting and of staying calm, nothing else.
+If this happens, then move away from the threat and reward your dog once it returns to its calmer self.
+The timing of the treat and reward is very important: you want to reward the action of not reacting and of staying calm, nothing else.

 The same technique can be used with dogs that are afraid of other dogs.
 Here too you will want to control the level of difficulty, for instance by picking a small and very calm dog over a bigger one in the first sessions.
 If your dog is afraid of cars or bicycles, then begin with unmoving objects before progressing to fast-moving and loud vehicles!